jepersson/P5-enron/final_project/submission_questions.md

    wrong?
 How did you validate your analysis?  [relevant rubric items: “discuss validation”, “validation strategy”]

-In machine learning validation means to check your models general performance in contrast to it's performance on the data used to fit the model initially.
+In machine learning validation means to check your model's general performance in contrast to its performance on the data used to fit the model initially.
-This is to simulate how the model would perform using new and unseen data and an invaluable tool for avoiding over fitting your model to noise only existing in the data used initially.
+This is to simulate how the model would perform using new and unseen data and is an invaluable tool for avoiding overfitting your model to noise only existing in the data used initially.
+Ideally, this means that we split up the data in three sets one training set, one test set, and one validation set.
+Also, since the way the data is split might affect how the outcome of the valuation repeating this the evaluation over many different splits is also desirable.

-In order to do this practically we need to split up our data into different sets, one used for training, one used for testing, and one for validation.
-Since our data set is rather small we will use our test set for both testing and validation, and as mentiond earlier are labels are unbalanced StratifiedShuffleSplit (also used in the provided tester.py) from sklearn where used to split up our data set into testing and training sets while trying to keep the ratio of POIs and non-POIs from the initial data.
-To make our validation more robust we split the data multiple times creating 1000 different pairs of training and testing data before performing crossvalidation and calculating our performance metrics as means for all 1000 different variations.
+This time in order to do this in practise we need to split up our data into different sets, one used for training, one used for testing, and one for validation.
+But, since our data set is rather small we will use our test set for both testing and validation, and as mentioned earlier are labels are unbalanced StratifiedShuffleSplit (also used in the provided tester.py) from sklearn where used to split up our data set into testing and training sets while trying to keep the ratio of POIs and non-POIs from the initial data.
+To make our validation more robust we split the data multiple times creating 1000 different pairs of training and testing data before performing cross-validation and calculating our performance metrics as means for all 1000 different variations.

 6. Give at least 2 evaluation metrics and your average performance for each of